Registering & Microchipping

 Change of address or animal details

-You need to advise any registration changes including change of address, telephone numbers, ownership change or if your animal dies or goes missing.
+You need to advise of any registration changes.
 Penalties apply for non-compliance.

 Visit the NSW Office of Local Government website for details and forms.